yourappsgeek/Recommer-System/README.md

 •	Data Split

 2. It uses KNN algorithim to find recommended items to be shown for testing item.
-For that, it uses item category to shortlist 15 similar items which then shortened to 5 using item's rating.
+For that, it uses item category to shortlist 15 similar items which then shortened it to 5 using item's rating.

 ## DatSets used